mwilki23/rsp_project/README.md

 	source ~/.bashrc

-5.  roscore on either turtlebot or your machine (depending on which has the MASTER_URI)
+5. Run roscore on either turtlebot or your machine (depending on which has the MASTER_URI)

 6. ssh to turtlebot and run: